-In the Prep area children are encouraged to read for 10-15 minutes every school night with a parent (where practical).
-We also send home Magic 100 Words for your child to learn to read and eventually spell.
+Magic 100 Words make up half of all the words in reading and writing.

 The words go up in coloured levels.
 We test these words and move children along as they achieve the next level.

 Mathletics and Reading Eggs are encouraged but not an expectation.
 Passwords for these programs will be sent home during Term One.